861 Fuller Ave NE - Grand Rapids, MI 49503 - PH # 616.459.2773

 Olivet Nazarene University is hosting the 2012 Come to the Fire Women’s retreat from October 11-13.
 This is an amazing opportunity for women to fellowship and be spiritually nurtured in a powerful way.
-We will have more details as well as brochures in the next couple of weeks, but we want ALL WOMEN to know that we are already planning!
+Check out the poster on the bulletin board, and there are also brochures on the table for more information.
+We want ALL WOMEN to know that we are already planning for hotels, food, etc!
 So if you are interested, please talk to Janie Hathaway or Pastor Amy.

 Wednesday Night Dinners on Summer Break!

 For the summer months, we will NOT be holding our once-a-month Wednesday Night Dinners.
 If you would like to be responsible for planning this dinner starting in the Fall, we would love to have someone creative make it their own!
 If you think this is for you, talk to Pastor Amy.

 Would You Like Larger Print?

 Several have approached me and asked me to send out our newsletter in LARGER font for easier reading.
 If you would like to be added to the list for a larger-font copy of this newsletter, please email me or let me know!

 Just a reminder that on the first Friday of every month, several of us meet at 11:30am to enjoy fellowship and lunch.
 The location has changed!
 We are now meeting at the Hibachi Grill, which is located on Alpine behind the Target.
 The food is delicious as well as cheap, and no reservations are required.
 Just show up and enjoy!
 Talk to Tracy Tamm with any questions.
 Next Lunch Date: Friday August 3rd @ 11:30am

 Northeast Community Potluck: Sunday August 12